How should you cope with China smog as an Expat?

-We also have lists of where to buy smog masks and air purifiers at the end of the article.
+We also a list of where to buy pollution face masks and air purifiers in China at the end of the article.

 Smog is made of up of sulphur dioxide (SO2), nitrogen dioxide(NO2), carbon monoxide(CO), particulate matter (PM 2.5 and PM 10) and ground ozone (O3).